bernhardangele/BU-adv-stats/Class2/Class2.md

 ```
 mean_in_ci
 FALSE  TRUE
-   83   917
+   99   901
 ```
-- Larger than 5%!
-This is because the normal distribution is narrower than the t-distribution at low dfs.
+- The proportion of CIs that did not contain the true mean is larger than 5%!
+This is because the normal distribution is narrower than the *t*-distribution at low dfs.
+- Be **very** careful!
+If you *think* you have a 95% CI, but you actually have a 90% CI or worse, you are prone to making errors in interpreting the results.
+  - Horrible, money-wasting, science-distorting, extermely expensive errors!

 What if we use a larger sample size?
 ==========================================================